Shiina18/shiina18.github.io/_posts/2021-01-02-to-challenges.md

 Besides Banish, Necromancy also provides important tools to remove MP (Brainrot) and TP (Curse).
-Wicce already has a really high accuracy
+Wicce has a not-too-bad accuracy
-(0.6 to Nebyth, 0.8 to Necros, 0.75 to Blue TK, 0.6~0.7 to Blue Hoplite) with max def build (VIT ring), spellcraft from Dagger sidegrade can guarantee 100%.
+(0.6 to Nebyth, 0.8 to Necro, 0.6 to Blue Witch, 0.75 to Blue TK, 0.6~0.7 to Blue Hoplite) with max def build (VIT ring), spellcraft from Dagger sidegrade can guarantee 100%.
 Using a MND ring or replacing Parry with Magic Time are also sound choices, depending on builds of teammates.